 Pope Francis has given the Church a wonderful gift!
 He has proclaimed an Extraordinary Jubilee of Mercy as a special time for the Church “to make more evident its mission to be a witness of mercy.”
-Only the third special jubilee in Church history, this year will be an opportunity to encourage Christians to meet people’s real needs with concrete assistance, and to experience and recognize with gratitude the mercy of God in our own lives.
+Only the third special jubilee in Church history, this past year will be an opportunity to encourage Christians to meet people’s real needs with concrete assistance, and to experience and recognize with gratitude the mercy of God in our own lives.

 The Jubilee of Mercy

 The Holy Year opened on December 8, 2015, the Solemnity of the Immaculate Conception, and concluded on the Solemnity of Christ the King on November 20, 2016.
 The official proclamation (bull of indiction) of the Extraordinary Jubilee Year of Mercy was entitled Misericordiae Vultus (“The Face of Mercy”) and explains how in Jesus Christ, in his words and actions, the mercy of God has been revealed.

 In his Papal Bull, Pope Francis focuses our attention on several key ideas: